Jungle Lodge Hotel Tikal is one of three hotels located inside Tikal National Park.

-It’s not the only hotel: Jungle Lodge is the cheapest of all three hotels inside Tikal National Park.
+Jungle Lodge Hotel is the cheapest of all three hotels inside Tikal National Park.
 It’s a hybrid of a 3-star hotel and a budget hostel.
 The average price for a single person is about $45-$50.

 This is a smoke-free establishment.

 Although tipping (referred to as propina) is not part of Guatemalan culture, you may want to consider to leave 10% if you receive great service from any restaurants or tours you take.

-Jungle Lodge Hotel
+Jungle Lodge hotel information

 Parque Nacional Tikal, Petén

 +502 7861 8775

 We recently discovered a new transportation service in Guatemala called El C.A.
 Express.
 We took their excellent bus from Guatemala City to Antigua.
 Soon, they’ll be operating more of their environmentally-friendly buses throughout the country.
 Check them out!

 This posts may contain affiliate links to products, tours, or accommodations.
 We may receive a commission for purchases made through these links, at no additional costs to you.